API Connections in Code

 .
 You may whitelist this IP address to improve the security of your endpoint that's receiving Feathery API connector requests.

-When defining and using your connectors, you may also have access to backend environment variables such as authentication tokens.
-You may define these via double curly braces in either the API connector headers or the url being passed into the feathery.http
+When defining and using your connectors, you will also have access to backend variables that can be included via double curly braces.

 You're looking to fetch a list of dog breeds via https://dog.ceo/api/breeds/list/all